Washing Lines

 81 West Way, OX2 9JY

-To the careful observer, a clothes line can indicate that the household has a preference for an environmentally friendly way of drying the laundry, for freshly aired flannels rather than tumble-dried and chemical-soaked linens.
-It also signals a determination to reduce the household consumption of electricity.
+To the careful observer a clothes line, whether it has washing hanging from it or not, can indicate much more than a preference for an environmentally friendly way of drying the laundry, for freshly aired flannels over tumble-drying or a determination to reduce the household consumption of electricity.